- 1. Water pump out

 During the initial drying phase after a severe flood, a significant volume of water needs to be removed quickly.
-This is best undertaken with refrigerant dehumidifers which rapidly remove moisure that readily evaporates out of building materials.
+This is best undertaken with refrigerant dehumidifiers which rapidly remove moisture that readily evaporates out of building materials.
 Industrial fans help here with distributing dry air and displacing saturated air.

 After this initial phase, deeper structural drying requires time and potentially a change of equipment.
 Desiccant dehumidifiers may be useful for further lowering humidity, together with the addition of more heat to drive moisture out of dense materials.
 Drying programs would be adjusted by our technicians as required, and monitoring of moisture levels will be documented throughout the building drying.

 The drying process - Repair